-- L. botrana is highly polyphagous (CAB International, 2002) and has a high reproductive rate.
-Reproduction is bisexual (production of fertilised eggs) with two to four generations per year.
+- L. botrana is highly polyphagous (CAB International, 2002) and has a high reproductive rate with two to four generations per year.
 Females lay 300 or more eggs at a rate of more than 35 per day during their lifetime (Exosect, 2003). - This pest has a wide host range, including many species that are common in Australia, such as berries, olives, grapes and a number of ornamental plants. - Environmental conditions in Australia are likely to be suitable for the establishment of this pest.